makerdao/community/governance/votes/Practice Executive vote - June 28, 2023.md

 ## Executive Summary

 If this executive proposal passes, the following **changes** will occur within the Maker Protocol:
-- ORA-001, RISK-001, SES-001 MKR Vesting Transfers totalling 482.6 MKR.
+- ORA-001, RISK-001, SES-001 MKR Vesting Transfers totaling 482.6 MKR.
 - Changes to the RWA007 Parameter Document.
-- Delegate Compensation for May (including offboarded Delegates) totalling 277.76 MKR.
+- Delegate Compensation for May (including offboarded Delegates) totaling 277.76 MKR.
-- Changes to the GUSD PSM Parameters, specifically setting the Debt Ceiling to 110M DAI, and reducing the Fee Out to 0.
+- Changes to the GUSD PSM Parameters, specifically setting the Debt Ceiling to 110M DAI and reducing the Fee Out to 0.
 - BlockTower Legal Expenses Transfer of 133,466 DAI.

 If this executive proposal passes, the following **additions** will be made to the Maker Protocol:
-- Activate Andromeda Autoline with initial Debt Ceiling of 1.28B DAI, `gap` of 50M, and `ttl` of 86,400 seconds.
+- Activate Andromeda Autoline with an initial Debt Ceiling of 1.28B DAI, `gap` of 50M, and `ttl` of 86,400 seconds.
 - Deploy New Andromeda OutputConduit.
 - Add Chainlink Keeper Network Treasury Address.